shaheermian/checkout-design/README.md

 === JAVASCRIPT VALIDATION ===

 When you click "YES" for other shipping adress, javascript has to validate all fields with the attribute required="required".

+=== COMING TODO ===

+- remove scroll when pressing select a package
+- preload package images
+- make a good looking error box if there is form errors